googlefonts/fontations/font-codegen/README.md

   in a table), the name of a field (preceded by the `$` token) or a literal integer.
 The less-simple form begins with a function identifier, and then one or more arguments, comma separated.
-Currently accepted function identifiers are 'add', 'subtract', 'add_multiply', 'half', 'map_delta_size', and 'delta_value_count'.
+Currently accepted function identifiers are 'add', 'subtract', 'add_multiply', 'multiply_add', 'half', 'map_delta_size', and 'delta_value_count'.
 - `#[compile(arg)]`: If present, this field will not be included in the compile type.
 The value may be either the literal 'skip', or an expression that evaluates to the field's type: the skip case is only expected in cases where